dolbyio-samples/comms-sample-node-token-auth-aws-lambda/README.md

 ## You Will Need:

-✅ Dolby.io Interactivity key and secret - sign up at [Dolby.io](dolby.io)
+✅ Dolby.io Communications key and secret - sign up at [Dolby.io](dolby.io)

 ✅ Access to AWS service Console - signed in as IAM User with access to Lambda and API Gateway